vikingeducation/assignment_search/README.md

 Searching the same tree using BFS.
+Start at the root, and check every child, and return if any of them if he one you want.
+If not, repeat this process for each of those children's children.

 Searching a graph (represented however you feel most comfortable -- Edge List, Adjacency List or Adjacency Matrix) using DFS.
+(For adjacency list): Searching an edge?

 Searching the same graph using BFS.